-The Programme Directors have immediate responsibility for students on this course.
-The DPhil Coordinator is responsible for course administration and is the person you should contact in the first instance with any queries.
+The DPhil Coordinator is responsible for course administration, on-course student support and welfare matters, and is the person you should contact in the first instance with any queries (dphil@oii.ox.ac.uk).

-Your supervisor will remain the main point of contact for academic progress and will serve as liaison between you and other faculty members.
+Your supervisor is your main point of contact for academic progress and will serve as liaison between you and other faculty members.